-- 3.78 A domestic garden may be categorised as amenity greenspace, generally found within the residential area, and as such, it can be defined as a private or semi-private area of open space normally attached to a dwelling(s). - 3.79 Garden extensions can be harmful to the visual appearance and openness of the Green Belt, particularly given the permitted development rules allowing the erection of additional domestic buildings, structures and other domestic paraphernalia.
+- 3.80 A domestic garden may be categorised as amenity greenspace, generally found within the residential area, and as such, it can be defined as a private or semi-private area of open space normally attached to a dwelling(s). - 3.81 Garden extensions can be harmful to the visual appearance and openness of the Green Belt, particularly given the permitted development rules allowing the erection of additional domestic buildings, structures and other domestic paraphernalia.
 Although garden extensions, where exceptionally permitted, would become part of the curtilage of the dwelling, the construction of additional buildings or development through the exercise of permitted development rights, which would impact on the openness of the Green Belt, will be restricted.
-The development of fences can also impact on openness, and would only be appropriate where, for example the proposed extension would bring the garden area inline with neighbouring dwellings and where this form of boundary treatment already exists. - 3.80 Applications to extend domestic gardens beyond the current designation of the residential fringe will be considered and permitted only where the impact on the surrounding environment, or visual amenity (the value, attractiveness or desirability of a particular view) for neighbours or the public is minimal.
+The development of fences can also impact on openness, and would only be appropriate where, for example the proposed extension would bring the garden area inline with neighbouring dwellings and where this form of boundary treatment already exists. - 3.82 Applications to extend domestic gardens beyond the current designation of the designated residential area will be considered and permitted only where the impact on the surrounding environment, or visual amenity (the value, attractiveness or desirability of a particular view) for neighbours or the public is minimal.
 The size of the proposed garden extension will also be taken into consideration.
-The proposed extension should not be out of proportion with the size of the existing garden area. - 3.81 Proposals for extensions to domestic gardens in the Green Belt should not impinge on the openness of the Green Belt through the erection of fences, additional buildings and other built structures, encroach on other areas of open space, consume valuable agricultural land (particularly that which is Grade 1 or 2), or cause unnecessary disturbance to areas which are of nature conservation importance or the historic environment.
+The proposed extension should not be out of proportion with the size of the existing garden, for example it should not be more than double the size of the existing garden area. - 3.83 Proposals for extensions to domestic gardens in the Green Belt should not impinge on the openness of the Green Belt through the erection of fences, additional buildings and other built structures, encroach on other areas of open space, consume valuable agricultural land (particularly that which is Grade 1 or 2), or cause unnecessary disturbance to areas which are of nature conservation importance or the historic environment.
 The design of fences or boundary markers should not impact on the openness of the Green Belt.